ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

-This initializes a BigQuery client using the obtained credentials and specifies the project ID associated with those credentials and creates a BigQuery load job configuration (job_config):
+The next code snippet initializes a BigQuery client using the obtained credentials and specifies the project ID associated with those credentials and creates a BigQuery load job configuration (job_config):

 ```python
 client = bigquery.Client(project=credentials.project_id, credentials=credentials)